 Common sense is baffled by the perverseness of the heart and by the weirdness of the world of matter.
 Use it to scan the world outside or within you, and you won’t make much of what you find.

-It takes us so long to get to know a thing, because we have to spend so much time first learning what sorts of things might be worth learning and then learning how to learn them.
+It takes so long to get to know a thing, because you have to spend so much time first learning what sorts of things might be worth learning and then learning how to learn them.

 We ought to think as urgently as if we were to die today, and as patiently as if we were sure to live for all time.
-Our audacity goes to waste if it is not kept in order by patience, and our patience goes to waste if it is not spurred on by our audacity.
+Our audacity goes to waste if it is not kept in order by patience.
+And our patience goes to waste if it lacks the spur of audacity.
 A seeker must ruminate like a cow and pounce like a tiger.
-You reach the truth by daring and delay, and the best perseverance waits so long, that it gains ends quite at odds with the ones that it first hoped for.
+You reach the truth by daring and delay.
+And the best perseverance waits so long, that it gains ends quite unlike the ones it first hoped for.
 How many teeming ideas you may breed in the interim from when the brain takes thought till the point at which the pen starts to work.